Entrenamiento

-Tapering is a key strategy in preparing professional athletes for major competitions.
-It consists of a planned and systematic reduction in training before a key event, with the goal of maximizing athletic performance.
+Tapering is a key strategy in preparing professional athletes for important competitions.
+It consists of a planned and systematic reduction of training before a key event, with the goal of maximizing athletic performance.

-This guide explores the concept of tapering in depth, highlighting its importance and providing guidance on how to perform it correctly.
+This guide explores the concept of tapering in depth, highlighting its importance and providing guidance on how to do it correctly.

 What is tapering?